zero2one-creator/one-ai/README_EN.md

 ## 📦 Download

-> 💡 Please visit the [Releases page](https://github.com/zero2one-creator/one-ai/releases) to download the latest version
+💡 Please visit the [Releases page](https://github.com/zero2one-creator/one-ai/releases) to download the latest version

+**Tips**: macOS says "cannot open because the developer cannot be verified"?

+**Solution**: Right-click the app → Select "Open" → Click "Open" in the dialog, or execute in terminal: `xattr -cr /Applications/ONEAI.app`

 ## 🔧 Development